 Investing in small-cap stocks is a good way to earn huge returns.
 The smaller companies often have the most potential for growth.
 They also carry plenty of risk for investors.

-Our small-cap expert Thomas Garrity has his own set of rules in searching for small-cap stocks.
+Our small-cap expert, Tyler Laundon, has a very specific set of rules for identifying the right small-cap stocks.
 Those are:

 - Get into a small-cap stock before institutional investors become aware of it.
 Sometimes it takes a while for the big hedge funds or mutual funds to discover small yet promising companies.
 Once they do, it quickly drives up the price.

-Tom applies those winning philosophies as editor of our Cabot Small-Cap Confidential advisory.
+Tyler applies those winning philosophies as editor of our Cabot Small-Cap Confidential advisory.
 Searching for small-cap stocks can seem a bit overwhelming.
-In the Cabot Small-Cap Confidential advisory, Tom does all the heavy lifting for you, identifying those hard-to-find small caps that can earn you triple-digit returns.
-Over the years, Tom’s under-the-radar picks have helped Cabot Small-Cap Confidential become one of the leading technology advisories in the industry.
+In the Cabot Small-Cap Confidential advisory, Tyler does all the heavy lifting for you, identifying those hard-to-find small caps that can earn you the kind of triple-digit returns that can transform your portfolio.

 Each write-up features commentary on the picks from one or more of our expert stock market analysts, as well as company details and a stock chart.